ricardolmsilva/design-tokens-intellisense/README.md

 ## Usage

-After installation, when editing CSS or SASS files, you will see autocomplete suggestions pop up after typing `var(--`.
+After installation, when editing CSS, SASS or SCSS files, you will see autocomplete suggestions pop up after typing `var(--`.

 The variable suggestions come from the `_corporate-theme.*` file within your workspace.